codr7/alisp/README.md

 $ cd alisp
 $ cd bench
 $ python3 fibrec.py
-22
+245
 ```

-It looks like the core VM is currently slightly faster, and we're just getting started.
+It looks like the core VM is slightly faster, and we're just getting started.

 ```
-  (bench 100 (fibrec:d 10))
+  (bench 10 (fibrec:d 20))

-[17]
+[172]
 ```